 - the person must have capacity to consent; - the person must provide that consent freely and voluntarily.
-This means the decision is made without undue pressure, coercion or manipulation i.e. undue influence; and - the consent must apply to the treatment that is given.
+This means the decision is made without undue influence, coercion or manipulation; and - the consent must apply to the treatment to be given.

 Appropriate advice and decision-making support from the person's family and health professionals will not be undue influence so long as the person is still making the decision they want.
 However, a person changing their treatment decision when another person is present may alert a health professional to possible undue influence.